drmibell/node-red-contrib-simple-gate/README.md

 ## Install

-Run the following command in your node-RED user directory (typically `~/.node-red`):
+Run the following command in your Node-RED user directory (typically `~/.node-red`):

     npm install node-red-contrib-gate